 Adrienne Klein is a certified transformational nutrition coach at Thyroid Refresh, a support platform for those who need to follow a thyroid-specific diet and lifestyle.

 Mashed potatoes, a holiday staple, are often brimming with not-so-healthy ingredients that compromise the spud's nutritional value.
-"Potatoes are high in nutrients but are often weighed down with butter and cream at the Thanksgiving table," observes Klein.
+"Potatoes are high in nutrients but are often weighed down with butter and cream," Klein observes.

 The Healthier Swap: "Whip up those spuds but swap out the cream for chicken broth," the nutritionist advises.
 "Swap the butter with roasted garlic cloves for creaminess and flavor!
 You won't miss the old-fashioned mashed potatoes," she promises.